 Belden 1695A is a Teflon-dielectric cable, fire-rated for use in a plenum (e.g., a dropped-ceiling space used as a ventilation return).
 Its braid/foil shielding provides excellent hum rejection, and 1695A is our best plenum cable for subwoofer use; if you don't need a plenum-rated cable, however, the hum rejection characteristics of both LV-77S and 1505F are superior.
 View Belden's specs for 1695A.

 There are two primary reasons why an otherwise healthy subwoofer may hum, and cables can deal only with one of these: EMI.
 The other possibility, a ground loop, is something your cables can't fix, and has to do with differences in ground potential in your system's power wiring.
 Although the best and most permanent way to eliminate ground loop hum is by fixing the underlying grounding problem, another simpler way to resolve the problem is to insert an isolation transformer in your subwoofer line to break the ground connection between your source and your subwoofer.
-We carry a small isolation transformer for this purpose, from Calrad, for $25.00.
+We carry two isolation transformers for this purpose: the Blue Jeans Cable Isolation Transformer is manufactured for us in California, and is in the form of a small box with two RCA jacks to allow cables to be plugged in from the source and the sub.
+Alternatively, we also carry the Calrad Isolation Transformer, Chinese-made, which is a bit more economical and small, and which has a male-RCA pigtail out one end and a female-RCA pigtail out the other so that it can be used with a single subwoofer cable.

 Some subwoofers function best with the signal fed not to one, but two, inputs--if you're in doubt about whether to feed signal to one or to two inputs, consult the manual for your subwoofer.
 We offer two different adapters to split the signal from a single output to more than one sub input; the most often-used type is our short Y cable, with one female end and two male ends, made for us by AVLink.
 This is a well-built, braid-and-foil shielded cable, about one foot long, and sells for $10.00.
 Alternatively, we also carry a small plastic hardshell adapter with one male and two female connections; this is useful if you're daisy-chaining subs together or jumpering from one sub input to another, but necessitates using another cable to make the jumper connection, and is $2.50.